nr-johnson/running-red/README.md

 ---
 ## Sprite Flipper
 An issue I was running into was flipping the character sprites when they moved in reverse.
-Programicalling flipping the sprite was too performance heavy so I wanted to create an additional sprite sheet for each but flipped.
+Programmatically flipping the sprite was too performance heavy so I wanted to create an additional sprite sheet for each but flipped.
 This was harder than expected because I couldn't just flip the whole image.
 I needed to flip each individual frame within the sprite sheet, otherwise my whole frame reference system would break.
 So I created a python program that flips sprite sheets for me.
 [You can view that program here](https://github.com/nr-johnson/flip-sprite).

 ---
 ## Known Bugs: